yoheimuta/protolint/README.md

 ### From Source

 The binary can be installed from source if Go is avilable.
+However, I recommend using one of the pre-built binaries instead because it doesn't include the version info.

 ```
 go get -u -v github.com/yoheimuta/protolint/cmd/protolint